IvLabs/stagewise-knowledge-distillation/README.md

 - [x] try using different sized networks (keep decreasing the size of the network, take it where there is a big difference of accuracy between teacher and
 - [x] train one block at a time of student, then train classifier part on data (works better)
 - [x] Use smaller dataset for knowledge distillation
-- [x] repeat each one five times
 - [x] Use bigger resnets as teachers (done with ResNet50)
 - [x] Use smaller dataset for training and test it on bigger dataset (training dataset is 1/4 of the original dataset rest is for testing).
 - [ ] If the above step doesn't work out, create the student network by cutting a pretrained network on ImageNet dataset.
-- [ ] Repeat experiments using Imagewoof (since it presents a more difficult classification problem compared to Imagenette).
+- [x] Repeat experiments using Imagewoof (since it presents a more difficult classification problem compared to Imagenette).
+- [ ] Repeat each experiment 5 times with different random seeds.
 - [ ] compare with pruning and other such algos

 ### Secondary Aims: